June 2026

 Collio, Italy

-A trend that’s been occurring more often in our wine club selections lately is having two wines of the same grape.
-Terroir is a concept that we are completely infatuated with, and tasting wines of the same grape side by side is the best way to see how terroir is expressed.
-This month, we’re doing a little terroir expression exhibit by featuring two sauvignon blancs.
-Recognizing the qualities that the grape itself expresses, while noticing the differences of place, is a fun experiment.
+We have been playing around lately with sharing two wines in the same box of the same grape.
+Terroir is a concept that we are completely obsessed with, and tasting wines of the same grape side by side is the best way to explore terroir.
+This month, we’re doing a fun experiment by featuring two Sauvignon Blancs, allowing us to recognize the qualities that the grape itself expresses while noticing the differences of place in each wine.

-This sauvignon blanc is made by Livio Felluga, a producer now on the second generation of winemakers who is based out of the Collio region of northeastern Italy.
-Just like the Tement sauvignon blanc, we have a feeling you haven’t heard of a sauvignon blanc from Italy.
-The sauvignon blancs that come from this region tend to lean more rich and are delicious.
-They are usually a bit more round on the palate than a New Zealand style, and can have more non-fruit characteristics.
+This Sauvignon Blanc is made by Livio Felluga, a second-generation winemaker based out of the Collio region of northeastern Italy.
+Just like the Tement Sauvignon Blanc, we have a feeling you likely haven’t had an Italian Sauvignon Blanc.
+The Sauvignon Blancs from this region tend to lean rich, and are absolutely delicious.
+They are usually a bit rounder on the palate than a New Zealand style, and can have more non-fruit characteristics.

-This wine leans a bit more tropical and floral than the last while still maintaining acidity and freshness.
-An ever-so-small amount of skin contact adds extra layers of flavor and complexity to this wine.
-If we hadn’t told you there was a small amount of skin contact, we bet you would have never guessed.
-It’s a great example of the winemaking prowess this producer displays.
-We can’t wait for you to try this wine, especially as the weather starts to warm up.
-Cheers, friends!
+This wine goes a bit more tropical and floral than the Austrian one, while maintaining acidity and freshness.
+A whisper of skin contact adds extra layers of flavor and complexity.
+This subtlety is a great example of this producer’s winemaking expertise.
+We can’t wait for you to try this wine, especially on one of these early summer sunny days.
+Patio season is here!

 Pairing: Slow Cooker Chipotle-Honey Chicken Tacos

-Fun fact: The original wine maker, Livio Felluga himself, lived to be 102 years old.
+Fun fact: The original winemaker and namesake, Livio Felluga, lived to be 102.